softmatterlab/Quantitative-Microplankton-Tracker/README.md

 </p>

 ## Description
 The quantitative microplankton tracker uses two neural network in sequence to predict the dry masses, and 3D positions of the microplanktons in holographic images.
 The first neural network, ```Regression U-Net (RU-Net)```, segments single plankton holograms from a large field-of-view holographic image along with their dry mass and z-distance properties.
-The second neural network, ```Weighted average convolutional neural network (WAC-Net)```,  applied to the cropped image sequences that detail individual plankton.
+The second neural network, ```Weighted average convolutional neural network (WAC-Net)```, is then applied to the cropped image sequences that detail individual plankton.

 ## Usage